 Another significant flood occurred in 1993.
 This flood set many state records.

-- It was the longest in terms of duration— Heavy rain events began in April and didn’t end until October.
+- It was the longest in terms of duration— Heavy downpours began in April and didn’t end until October, resulting in a major disaster.

 - It was the largest in terms of inundated area — Over a million acres flooded, most of which was farmland, and 75 towns were completely submerged underwater.